The Bankrate promise

 Online banks usually offer rates that far exceed the national average and what you find at most brick-and-mortar banks.
 That’s because they don’t have all of the overhead costs of a traditional bank, namely paying for branches.
 Online banks pass along that savings in the form of higher rates.
 If you’re having second thoughts about tying up money long term, consider opening a high-yield savings account instead.

 Yes, rates are lower for the foreseeable future, but you can still find much higher rates than the national average.
-Your best bet is to shop around for the best rates before choosing a CD.
+Your best bet is to shop around for the best CD rates before making a decision.
 If you are still thinking about opening a CD right now, opt for shorter CD terms so you can lock in higher rates when they do rise again.